savagelysubtle/the_aichemist_codex/docs/usage.rst

 .. code-block:: python

-   from backend.src.file_reader import FileReader from backend.src.metadata import MetadataManager from backend.src.search import SearchEngine from backend.src.tagging import TagManager, TagSuggester from pathlib import Path import asyncio
+   from the_aichemist_codex.backend.file_reader import FileReader from the_aichemist_codex.backend.metadata import MetadataManager from the_aichemist_codex.backend.search import SearchEngine from the_aichemist_codex.backend.tagging import TagManager, TagSuggester from pathlib import Path import asyncio